 Any notice of a general meeting of shareholders is issued at least 14 days before the scheduled date of such meeting.

 The Company holds analysts’ briefings of its half-year and full-year results and a media briefing of its full year results.
 The quarterly financial results are published through the SGXNET, via media releases and on the Company’s corporate website, to ensure fair dissemination to shareholders.
 A webcast of the half-year and full-year results briefing is also available on the website.
 The date of release of the results is announced through SGXNET two weeks in advance.
 The Company also conducts analysts’ briefings and investor roadshows to maintain regular dialogue with shareholders as well as to solicit and understand the views of shareholders.
 Information disclosed is as descriptive, detailed and forthcoming as possible.
-Details are set out on pages 66 and 67.
+Details are set out on page 51.
 The SPH investor relations team, together with senior Management, communicate with investors.